codehsbooks/introcs/Basic-Data-Structures/intro-to-sets.md

 ##### Removing from a set

 We can also remove from a set.
 It is very similar to adding from a set.
-Now, if we wanted to remove "German Shepard" from our list of dogs, we can do so by using :
+Now, if we wanted to remove "German Shepard" from our list of dogs, we can do so by using the following:

 ```
 dogs.remove("German Shepard");